CAD97/fmod-rs/README.md

 FMOD provides a [Free Indie License](https://www.fmod.com/sales#indie-note).

 The examples in the [examples](examples) folder are direct ports from the distributed FMOD examples, and are thus under the FMOD license.
-Similarly, the [media](media) folder is also under the FMOD license.
+The media files used for the examples are not redistributable, and thus need to be acquired by you alongside the binaries to run the FMOD Engine.

 The Rust code in this repository is licensed under MIT OR Apache-2.0, but this does not remove the requirement to comply with the FMOD license.